-- wait for a message from the queue(s) plus wait for some application-dependent event; - wait for messages from multiple queues.
+- · wait for a message from the queue(s) plus wait for some application-dependent event (such as a flag to finish the task, or whatever); - · wait for messages from multiple queues.

-If the kernel doesn't offer a mechanism for that, programmer usually have to use polling services on these queues and sleep for a few system ticks.
+If the kernel doesn't offer a mechanism for that, programmer usually have to use polling services on these gueues and sleep for a few system ticks.
 Obviously, this approach has serious drawbacks: we have a lot of useless context switches, and response for the message gets much slower.
-Actually, we lost the main goal of the preemtive kernel when we use polling services like that.
+Actually, we lost the main goal of the preemptive kernel when we use polling services like that.